gsmteixeira/Photo-z-PDFs-Autoencoder-/README.md

 Notebook for analysis (analysis.ipynb).

 ## Steps:
-Run AUTOENCODER_training.py to have the AE model.
+Run AUTOENCODER_training.py to train the AE model.

 Navigate through the analysis.ipynb to make compare the decoded results with the results from the MDN model and the spec-z.